Alpenlol/alpenlol.github.io/_posts/hax/devices/2025-12-14-barracuda-esg-autonomous-research.md

 ## Where AI Shines

 1. **Recon:** AI finds attack surface very quickly.
-This is often busy work and is done quickly with standardized automation.
+This is often busy work and is done quickly with AI automation.
+Surface area is quickly mapped to backend functionality.
 2. **Test harness creation:**  Claude was very quick to create grammar-based fuzzers in python.
 This is a fun use case for AI, as there's plenty room for errors and non-determinism.
 3. **Documentation:** Auto-generating SARIF reports, attack trees, exploitation scenarios.